momate/reminder-javaee/README.md

  heroku local web -f Procfile.local
 ```

-First line is compile the project, and use the profile named 'dist', and then the second line run the local heroku.
+First line is compile the project, and uses the profile named 'dist', and then the second line runs the local heroku.

 #### Deploy without Heroku ####

-In the data source example above, change dircetly the values in the web.xml file.
+Change dircetly the values in the web.xml file based on the data source example above.
+Currently the MailJet keys have to be set as environment variable.
+That will be change later.
 Download and put the payara-micro.jar file in your project directory, and deploy with this command line:
 ```
 java -jar payara-micro.jar --deploy <path-to-your-war-file>